Cases Tried In:

 You can rely on Whitlock Law, LLC, to help you build a compelling civil case.
 Our team will gather the evidence needed to prove fault for your damages and assist you in accurately calculating the full extent of those damages.
 Our goal is to help you recover as much as possible as quickly as possible.
 We can guide you through settlement negotiations if this is a viable strategy for resolving your case, but we are fully prepared to represent you at trial if necessary.

-Virginia Catastrophic Injury Law FAQs
+Virginia Catastrophic Injury FAQs

-A: Generally, a personal injury qualifies as catastrophic if the injury causes permanent harm to the victim.
+Generally, a personal injury qualifies as catastrophic if the injury causes permanent harm to the victim.
 This could include disfigurement and/or disability as well as psychological trauma.
 If you are unsure whether your personal injury qualifies as a catastrophic injury, your attorney can help you determine the severity of your damages and let you know what to expect in terms of the recovery you could potentially secure if you succeed with your claim.

-A: In the state, pain and suffering can be calculated using various methods.
+In the state, pain and suffering can be calculated using various methods.
 The most common are the multiplier method, which focuses on the overall severity of the injury, and the per diem method, which highlights the expected recovery time for the victim.
 Your attorney may seek pain and suffering compensation for a catastrophic injury by multiplying your total economic damages by a factor that reflects the severity of the injury.

-A: The amount of time you have to file a catastrophic injury claim in the state is dictated by the statute of limitations.
+The amount of time you have to file a catastrophic injury claim in the state is dictated by the statute of limitations.
 For the majority of personal injury claims in Virginia, the statute of limitations extends for two years following the date the injury occurred.
 If the plaintiff does not file their case within this timeframe, they will lose the ability to claim compensation from the defendant, regardless of the merits of their case.

-A: You need to hire a Virginia catastrophic injury lawyer because you are substantially more likely to not only succeed with your case but also maximize your recovery with an attorney’s help.
+You need to hire a Virginia catastrophic injury lawyer because you are substantially more likely to not only succeed with your case but also maximize your recovery with an attorney's help.
 The right legal team can make it much easier for you to manage your case proceedings, address unexpected challenges you encounter as the case unfolds, gather the evidence needed to prove fault, and show the full extent of your claimable damages.

-A: Attorneys’ fees for a Virginia catastrophic injury lawyer will only be a percentage of your final settlement or verdict if you hire Whitlock Law, LLC, to represent you.
+Attorneys' fees for a Virginia catastrophic injury lawyer will only be a percentage of your final settlement or verdict if you hire Whitlock Law, LLC, to represent you.
 Our firm has years of experience handling a wide range of personal injury cases, and we take these cases on a contingency fee basis.
 We only charge our client a fee if we win their case, and this fee is a percentage of the total compensation we recover on their behalf.

 Whitlock Law, LLC, can provide compassionate and responsive legal counsel when you need it most for catastrophic injury claims in the state.
 We have successfully helped many past clients navigate these complex cases, and we are ready to help you make clearer sense of your legal options in this situation.
 Contact us today to schedule a free consultation with a Virginia catastrophic injury lawyer and learn more about the legal services we offer.
+Call 301-565-1655.